flydelabs/flyde/website/docs/packages.md

 ### Step 3: Install your package

 To install your package, run `npm install flyde-mypackage` or `yarn add flyde-mypackage`.
-You can now use the parts in your Flyde projects.
+You can now use the nodes in your Flyde projects.

 That's it!
 You can now publish Flyde packages to npm and install them in your Flyde projects.